Navigating Inventory Logistics: A Resource for Founders

 Why warehouse management matters

 Any business that sells goods, whether online or otherwise, will need a place to store them.
-Proper warehouse management and oversight is an integral step along the supply chain, and will ultimately determine how successful your business will be.
+Proper warehouse management and oversight is an integral step in supply chain management, and will ultimately determine how successful your business will be.
 Improper warehouse management can lead to low profit margins, high operating costs, and — perhaps most importantly — a soured relationship with your customers.

 Founders who have a solid understanding of how warehouse operations affect supply chain management are the ones best equipped to set their eCommerce business up for success.